vitusventure/5thSRD/docs/adventuring/movement.md

 Movement through dangerous dungeons or wilderness areas often involves more than simply walking.
 Adventurers might have to climb, crawl, swim, or jump to get where they need to go.

 ### Climbing, Swimming, and Crawling
 While climbing or swimming, each foot of movement costs 1 extra foot (2 extra feet in difficult terrain), unless a creature has a climbing or swimming speed.
-At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Athletics) check.
+At the GMs option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Athletics) check.
 Similarly, gaining any distance in rough water might require a successful Strength (Athletics) check.

 ### Jumping
 Your Strength determines how far you can jump.